ProfKevinKelly/InformaTV/CuratorView/README.md

 - Michael Makarenko

-## Current state (07/03/2021)
+## Current state (10/03/2021)

 - Non-interactive minimal HTML+CSS based on requirements document with placeholders.

 ## Doing Currently

-- Learning HTML and CSS.
+- Learning HTML, CSS and React.js
 - Working on curator.html

 ## TO DO for next week

-- Finalise HTML+CSS design and implement basic functionality
+- Finalise HTML+CSS design.

 ## TO DO for the week after

-- Successfully incorporate the HTML+CSS into a functional React app page.
+- Successfully incorporate the HTML+CSS into a basic, functional React app page.